Breadcrumb

 Choosing a Birth Control Method

-- Long-acting reversible contraception (LARC) (such as implants and IUDs) works to prevent pregnancy for 3 to 10 years.
-Once it is in place you don't need to do anything.
+- Long-acting reversible contraception (LARC) (such as implants, hormonal IUDs, and copper IUDs) works to prevent pregnancy for 3 to 10 years.
+In some cases it can be used longer.footnote 1, footnote 2 Talk to your doctor about how long you can use it.
+After it's in place, you don't need to do anything.

-- Barrier methods (including the diaphragm; cervical cap; male condom; female condom; and spermicidal foam, sponge, gel, suppository, or film) can interrupt sex and must be used every time you have sex.
-Diaphragms are not widely available in Canada.
-Buying the necessary spermicidal jelly to use with the diaphragm is difficult.
+- Barrier methods (including the diaphragm; cervical cap; male condom; female condom; and spermicidal foam, sponge, gel, suppository, or film) can interrupt sex.
+And you have to use them every time you have sex.
+Diaphragms and cervical caps are not widely available in Canada.
+Buying the necessary spermicidal jelly to use with them is difficult.

 - Combination pills are taken each day.
 Progestin-only pills must be taken at the same time each day.
-If you miss a pill you will need to use a backup birth control method.
+If you miss a pill, you'll need to use a backup birth control method.

 - Patches are replaced 3 times each month.